Mandarin Oriental, Taipei: The Hotel

 The architectural and interior designs of Mandarin Oriental, Taipei is greatly influenced by a blend of classic European and Asian styles, including a 50,000-piece crystal chandelier located in the hotel's lobby designed by Czech artist Tafana Dvorakova.

-The hotel operates 303 guest rooms and suites, offering a variety of luxurious facilities such as bathrooms with heated marble floors and separate powder rooms.
-The hotel also offers a spa with sauna and Asian-style treatments, an outdoor pool, as well as conference and banquet facilities.
+The hotel operates 303 guest rooms and suites.
+The hotel also offers a spa, an outdoor pool, as well as conference and banquet facilities.
 The hotel houses six restaurants, as well as a bar and a private lounge.